chef/automate/components/docs-chef-io/content/automate/ha_aws_bastion.md

 You can test the connectivity to the bastion server by navigating to the AWS Console under Instances > EC2 option and view the fresh bastion server running.

-For detailed information to deploy Linux bastion hosts to manage your AWS Cloud deployments remotely, see https://aws.amazon.com/quickstart/architecture/linux-bastion/.
+Refer detailed information on deploying Linux bastion hosts to manage your [AWS Cloud deployments remotely](https://aws.amazon.com/quickstart/architecture/linux-bastion/) page.